TheM1ddleM1n/NovaCoreForMiniblox/README.md

 # NovaCoreForMiniblox

-NovaCore is a lightweight, modular Tampermonkey userscript (JavaScript) framework for Miniblox.
+NovaCore is a lightweight, modular Tampermonkey userscript (using JavaScript) framework for [Miniblox](https://miniblox.io)!
 This repository contains improvements, quality-of-life enhancements, and new features built on top of the original NovaCore V1 by @Scripter132132.
 The goal is to provide a modular, easy-to-configure userscript that scripters can extend and reuse.

 ## TL;DR